jasonjmcghee/plock/README.md

 Mac will request access to keyboard accessibility.

-Linux (untested), may require X11 libs for clipboard stuff
+Linux (untested), may require X11 libs for clipboard stuff and key simulation using enigo.
+[Helpful instructions](https://github.com/enigo-rs/enigo/tree/main#runtime-dependencies)

 Windows (untested), you'll need to swap out Ollama for something else, as it doesn't support windows yet.